Primary: Chest, Shoulder, Arms, Abdominals (pectoralis, deltoideus, trizeps brachii, abdomini)

 Suspension Training Exercises For The Chest | |

 Starting Position One leg acts as supporting leg; the other one is lifted backwards.
 Your arms are stretched forward and placed under the height of the shoulder, your palms point downwards.
-The weight is on the ball of the feet. | Final Position The elbows are bent about 90 degrees just behind the shoulder and the hands are 25-40 cm at your sides.
-The body is stretched under tension.
-The body weight on the leg, the foot is placed correctly. |
+The weight is on the ball of the feet. |

 Movement 1 Now bend your arms in the elbow and direct the hands beside the body.
-Your torso tilts down forwards, your supporting leg remains stretched during the whole execution. | Movement 2 Stretch your arms in your joints of the elbows to set your body up again. |
+Your torso tilts down forwards, your supporting leg remains stretched during the whole execution. |

 Hint: Bend your arms slowly and make sure that the shoulder stability will be preserved!
 Holding the body tension upright throughout the exercise and be focused on a sufficient tension in your core!
 Attempts to maintain a balance by constantly balancing movement with the foot muscles.
 By lifting the arms you reduce the friction caused by the belts while generating a greater instability. |